Sim4n6/plasoWiki/Dependencies-Mac-OS-X.md

 ```

 ### Libprotobuf and Python-bindings
+Libprotobuf is dependent on python-gflags see the instructions below how to build and install python-gflags.

 Download the latest 2.x source package from: https://github.com/google/protobuf/releases

 To build pkg files run the following command from the build root directory: